Message from Fr Jim

 If you have a facebook account please visit and like the page so that you will then be automatically notified whenever this website is updated otherwise please visit this page periodically to check for any updates

-For those parisioners without a facebook account I have embedded a feed from it below so everyone will be able to access the latest 5 postings to the page
+For those parishioners without a facebook account I have embedded a feed from it below so everyone will be able to access the latest 5 postings to the page

 (Please note not all browsers will display the feed)